-In the third and fourth years (level 6 and 7), you will spend less time in scheduled activity (around 250 hours) with the reminder in independent study, a significant proportion of which will be the 3rd year group project and 4th year individual research project.
+In the third year (level 6), you will spend less time in scheduled activity (around 250 hours) with the reminder in independent study, a significant proportion of which will be the 3rd year group project.
+As your 4th year is abroad the ratio of scheduled activity to independent study will vary by institution.